orion-services/users/docs/usecases/updatePassword/updatePassword.md

 ## Normal flow

-* A client sends user's e-mail, the current and the new password.
+* A client sends user's e-mail, the current and the new password along with an access token.
-* The service check to see if the user's e-mail exists and if the given password follow the password rules.
-Thus, update the user's password and return a User in JSON.
+* The service validates the access token and the current e-mail to check if the user exists in the service.
+If the user exists, validates the current password and if it matches, updates the user's password and returns a User in JSON.

 ## HTTPS endpoints